MEDICAL DISPENSER DISTRIBUTION OPPORTUNITIES

 Distribute Medical Dispenser in your country

-Our products are already sold in Spain, Portugal, France, Chile, Panama and the Czech Republic.
+Our products are already available in the USA, Canada, Spain, Portugal, France, Chile, Panama, Ecuador and the Czech Republic.
 Currently, we are working intensively on making new trade agreements in other countries.

 If you are involved in the healthcare profession, whether as a pharmaceutical laboratory, pharmaceutical equipment company, private health insurance company or any other agent interested in patients’ treatment adherence, feel free to contact us; maybe we can work together.

 Fagor Healthcare S.Coop. is a cooperative of MONDRAGON CORPORATION, which strives to improve people’s health and quality of life with the development and sale of its products.

 Bureau Veritas Certification has certified that Fagor Healthcare’s Management System has been audited and found conforming to the requirements of the ISO 9001:2015 standard.
 The management system applies to the design, manufacturing and marketing of systems for the improvement of patients’ treatment adherence.